exasol/script-languages-release/flavors/README.md

 We provide three flavors for different Exasol versions.
 The flavors only specify the minimal Exasol version with which they are compatible.

-- standard-EXASOL-8.0.0
+- standard-EXASOL-all
-  - Base Image: ubuntu:20.04
+  - Base Image: ubuntu:22.04
-  - Compatible Exasol Versions: 8.0.\* (but likely also with 7.1.\*)
+  - Compatible Exasol Versions:
-  - Available languages: Java 11, Python 3.8 and R 4.1
-  - [Here](standard-EXASOL-8.0.0/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.

-- standard-EXASOL-7.1.0
-  - Base Image: ubuntu:20.04
+    - 8.0.\*
-  - Compatible Exasol Versions: 7.1.\* (but likely also with 8.0.\*)
+    - 7.1.\*
-  - Available languages: Java 11, Python 3.8 and R 4.3
+  - Available languages: Java 11, Python 3.10 and R 4.4
-  - [Here](standard-EXASOL-7.1.0/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.
+  - [Here](standard-EXASOL-all/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.

 ### Python-3.8-minimal flavors